 JWST APT-ETC Connectivity

-For templates that include target acquisition (TA) exposures, entry of a cross reference to an ETC calculation is strongly encouraged to add confidence that the TA will be successful.
-For the science exposures, the user may find it useful for future reference to annotate one or more exposure specs with the ETC WB and CALC ID to inform the exposure information provided in APT, as described in more detail below.
+For templates that include target acquisition (TA) exposures, an ETC calculation is strongly encouraged to add confidence that the TA will be successful.
+Adding a cross-reference to this calculation may prove useful in the event that the acquisition fails for some reason.
+For the science exposures, the user may also find it useful to annotate one or more exposure specs with the ETC WB and CALC ID for future reference, as described in more detail below.

 Using the ETC Wkbk.Calc boxes

 bold italics are buttons in GUI

 When you log into the ETC, all workbook IDs associated with your account are listed in the Available Workbooks list (Figure 1); it is this number that is used for cross referencing in APT.
 When you load a workbook, its ID is displayed in the top left of the window and the Calculation IDs can be viewed in the Calculations tab (Figure 2).
 Hence, the combination of WB ID and CALC ID points to a unique calculation.

 If the user has kept track of the relevant WB.CALC numbers separately, they can be entered directly into the ETC Wkbk.Calc ID boxes in APT.
 The user can also validate these entries, as further explained below, by opening the ETC directly from within APT.

 For the example shown in Fig. 3, the WB ID is 101013 and the relevant calculation for the referenced NIRCam observation is calculation #1; in this case the user would enter 101013.1 into the relevant ETC Wkbk.Calc ID box in APT as shown by the red highlight.
 Likewise, to annotate the MIRI calculation #10, Fig. 3 (bottom) shows the appropriate entry for the MIRI coordinated parallel observation.